TensorWizards/CodeMigrator/Readme.md

 ```

-create a .env file in  your maimn folder
+create a .env file in  your main folder
 and Add

 Get your Google Gemini Api Key at: https://aistudio.google.com/app/apikey